Table of contents

-I struggled to choose a specific niche for my blog so I decided to create a personal blog instead.
+I struggled to choose a specific niche for my blog, so I created a personal blog instead.

 Do you want to cover multiple topics or just one?

-How open you want to keep your options when writing your blog?
+How open do you want to keep your options when writing your blog?

-That might be too broad as well and maybe you should focus only on hiking shoes.
+That might be too broad, and maybe you should focus only on hiking shoes.

-That could be too broad still, so maybe just focus on maintaining hiking shoes.
+That could be too broad, so maybe focus on maintaining hiking shoes.
 With organic substances only?

 Or maybe you want to one day write about hiking, and the next day about something completely different, like technology.

-Where do you see yourself in 2, 5, 10 years with your blog?
+Where do you see yourself in 2, 5, or 10 years with your blog?

-Do you see yourself writing the same blog in 10 years from now?
+Do you see yourself writing the same blog ten years from now?

 Who are you writing for?

-Basically, how much of your writing is for your readers and how much of it is for yourself?
+How much of your writing is for your readers, and how much of it is for yourself?

-Take myself for example, I am writing for both.
+Take me, for example; I am writing for both.

-I enjoy writing myself and I get a lot out of it, but I also am looking to share useful information for my readers as well.
+I enjoy writing for myself, and I get a lot out of it, but I am also looking to share helpful information with my readers.

 The problem of choosing a specific niche